Students submitting research papers will be selected for one of two types of presentations: Oral Presentation or Poster Presentation.

 - Deliver your presentation at a comfortable pace.
 It helps to practice your presentation before a non-specialized audience in order to perfect the presentation and timing.
 Do listen to the advice of your non-specialized audience but also get help from a teacher or other advisers.

-Because space will be limited, usually only fourteen students are chosen for oral presentations.
-Other students will be selected to present their work in a poster presentation format.
 Posters should be prepared in a manner that summarizes the findings presented in the written paper, including:

 - Introduction and statement of the problem